-Courses Provided by Texas Department of Aging and Disability Services - The following courses are offered at various times and locations throughout the state.
+Courses Provided by Texas Health and Human Services - The following courses are offered at various times and locations throughout the state.
 Click on any of the following courses to see when and where they are offered and to complete online registration.

-If payment of a fine, fee, or reimbursement is a requirement of your Board Order, the payment must be submitted by cashier's check or U.S. Money Order payable to the Texas Board of Nursing.
-Refer to the terms of your Order to determine within how many days after the Order’s effective date that the payment must be received at the Board’s office and submit with your payment the appropriate Board Order Billing Form for a fine, monitoring fee, or an administrative reimbursement with the payment.
+If payment of a fine or fee is a requirement of your Board Order, the payment must be submitted by cashier's check or U.S. Money Order payable to the Texas Board of Nursing.
+Refer to the terms of your Order to determine within how many days after the Order’s effective date that the payment must be received at the Board’s office and submit with your payment the appropriate Board Order Billing Form for a fine or monitoring fee with the payment.

 Board Orders may include a variety of nursing employment requirements that typically last for a period of at least one (1) year.
 When nursing employment requirements are incorporated into Board Orders, they allow nurses to demonstrate proficiencies and skills so that employers, patients, and the public at large can be reassured of safe nursing practice, and they frequently include:

 When a Notification of Employment form is received, the Board notes that the nurse has become employed and then sends the nurse the specific performance reporting forms with their due dates so that the nurse’s compliance with the Order can be documented.
 Due dates for reports are either the 15th or the last day of each month and reports will only be accepted if received within two weeks before or after the specified due date.
-Additionally, all employment reports must be submitted directly to the Board by the supervisor who completed the report, and reports are credited only if a nurse works continuously with the same employer for the entire three (3) month period.
-Accordingly, performance reports reflecting periods of only one (1) or two (2) months do not result in credit for that quarter.
+Additionally, all employment reports must be submitted directly to the Board by the supervisor who completed the report.

 Under the terms of some Board Orders, nurses who are employed in nursing positions are required to submit to periodic random drug screens with RecoveryTrek, and the following information regarding the RecoveryTrek drug testing procedures is provided to assist each testing participate to maintain compliance with the requirements of the program and successfully complete his/her Board Order.
 Refer to the instructions for drug screen collection for complete RecoveryTrek enrollment and testing details.